Updated: Oct 25

 Hosting a chocolate tasting can be a fun and enjoyable experience for the cocoa curious of all ages, levels and backgrounds.
 With a little planning and preparation, you can host a successful chocolate tasting event that your family, friends, clients or guests will remember for a long time to come.
 Here are the best tips online, on how to host a successful chocolate tasting event Keep in mind, for our purposes, this author will be tasting Hawaii or Hawaiian chocolate -- while writing, editing and referencing my own experience in this article.

 The first step in hosting a chocolate tasting is to choose the craft chocolate that you will be serving.
 There are many different types of chocolate to choose from, including dark chocolate, vegan milk chocolate, and even 100% cacao bars.
 And any of these can be from any country that grows cacao, Hawaii chocolate included.
 You may want to consider selecting a variety of bars from a variety of makers in a specific country, to give your guests a chance to try different flavors and textures.
-Some factors to consider when choosing your chocolate include the cocoa percentage, the region in which it was grown, and any additional ingredients or flavorings that have been added.
+Some factors to consider when choosing your Hawaiian chocolate include the cocoa percentage, the region in which it was grown, and any additional ingredients or flavorings that have been added.
 If that information is not available on the packaging it is not suitable for taste testing.
 All of this author's chocolate is perfect as a choice for a chocolate-tasting (or chocolate pairing) Grab it here!

 One way to choose your craft chocolate is to visit a local chocolate shop or specialty store and ask the staff for recommendations.
-You could also consider ordering chocolate online from us we gaurantee, you will love it, and the way it tastes.
-When shopping for chocolate, again, be sure to read the details on labels carefully and look for chocolates that are made with the highest quality cocoa beans with the origin listed.
+You could also re-consider ordering chocolate online from us we gaurantee, you will love it, and the way it tastes.
+When shopping for non - Hawaiian chocolate, again, be sure to read the details on labels carefully and look for chocolates that are made with the highest quality cocoa beans with the origin listed.